-You may well have seen the headlines that victims lost an average of £91k each in pension scams last year.
-Worryingly, in a recent survey, 32% of pension holders aged 45-65 said they were unsure how to verify if they were speaking to a genuine pensions adviser.
+During 2017, pension scam victims lost an average of £91k each.
+Worryingly, 32% of pension holders aged 45-65 said they were unsure how to verify if they were speaking to a genuine pensions adviser.
 Scammers are becoming increasingly sophisticated.
 They can be articulate and sound highly knowledgeable.
 They will have designed seemingly attractive offers to try and persuade you to transfer your pension pot or release funds from it, which they will then invest in high-risk investments like overseas property, renewable energy bonds or forestry – or simply steal it directly.

 As a result, the Financial Conduct Authority (FCA) and The Pensions Regulator (TPR) have launched a joint advertising campaign to highlight what to look out for.